 Plaza de Armas

 Like most South American cities, Cusco is centred around a beautiful main square.
-The famous “Plaza de Armas” in Cusco is lined with pretty restaurants, colonial arcades and charming wooden balconies, where you can take a break to enjoy some of the best views in the city.
+The famous “Plaza de Armas” in Cusco is lined with pretty restaurants and charming wooden balconies, where you can take a break to enjoy some of the best views in the city.

 Here, you’ll also find the iconic Cusco Cathedral, built in 1654.
 You can visit for free with your Boleto Turistico between the hours of 10am-6pm, but the views from the outside are even more spectacular.